Decomposition of free cumulants: Motzkin cumulants

-In turn, using Definition 4.3 and the above formulas, we easily obtain expressions for Motzkin cumulants associated with words of lenght four:
+Using Definition 4.5 and the above formulas, we obtain expressions for Motzkin cumulants associated with words of length four:

-Note that each term on the RHS of these formulas corresponds to one of the ten vertices of the poset $\mathcal{NC}_{4,{\rm irr}}$ in Fig.~2.
-Let us also observe that jointly these formulas resemble the expression for $r_4(a_1,a_2,a_3,a_4)$ in Example 2.2, although there are some `repetitions' of partitions $\pi_0\in {\rm NC}(n)$ on the RHS.
-This observation is related to the decomposition of free cumulants in terms of Motzkin cumulants (see Theorem 10.2 and Example 10.2).
-Nevertheless, the cumulants $K_w$ represent more general objects than `pieces of free cumulants'.
+These computations illustrate how the combinatorial structure of $\mathcal{NC}_{{\rm irr}}(w)$ governs the correction terms.
+Each term on the right-hand side of these formulas corresponds to one of the ten vertices of the poset $\mathcal{NC}_{4,{\rm irr}}$ shown in Fig.~3.
+These formulas jointly resemble the expression for $r_4(a_1,a_2,a_3,a_4)$ in Example 2.7, although some partitions $\pi_0\in {\rm NC}(n)$ appear repeatedly on the right-hand side. } \end{Example}